thcasey3/lrengine/docs/_sources/auto_examples/zip_folders.rst.txt

 ..
 GENERATED FROM PYTHON SOURCE LINES 13-14

-Import lrengine, import shutil for creating the zip files, and import os for defining paths,
+Import lsframe, import shutil for creating the zip files, and import os for defining paths,

 ..
 GENERATED FROM PYTHON SOURCE LINES 14-18

 .. code-block:: default

-    import lrengine as lr
+    import lsframe as lr
     import shutil
     import os